rwk506/Apples/README.md

 **Summary**

 I eat an apple almost every day.
 Not to keep up with any proverb about doctors, but because I just really like apples.
-I enjoy crunching into a crisp, fresh with my lunch.
+I enjoy crunching into a crisp, fresh apple with my lunch.
 This means I probably eat over 300 apples a year assuming I eat 6/wk.
 That totals close to 100 pounds of apples a year.
 That's a lot of apple (and doesn't even take into count when I use them to bake even tastier things).

 While I chomped through yet another apple recently, I wondered about the fluctuations, or lack thereof, in their price and availability (especially as it's the thick of winter and I have continued to see 99 cents/pounds signs occasionally at the local grocer).
 So I decided to look into it and here you are - an analysis of monthly apples prices from 1980 to 2010.